Centre for Evidence Based Hand Surgery

 What makes us different?

-This is an intensive hands-on course with a high focus on practical and computer-based learning delivered through demonstrations, guided practical exercises and facilitated tutorials.
-All course materials are provided in the course folder and electronic format.
-Experienced tutors and facilitators, expert in their respective fields, are on hand to give you practical and individual advice on undertaking publishable systematic reviews.
-Please note that you will need to bring you own laptop to work on each day.
+This is a hands-on course with a high focus on practical and computer-based learning delivered through demonstrations, guided practical exercises and facilitated tutorials.
+All course materials are provided in electronic format.

 What will you learn?

-• Identify and clarify their review questions
+• Identify and clarify your review questions.

-• Understand and develop search strategies
+• Understand and develop search strategies.

-• Manage the results of systematic searches
+• Manage the results of systematic searches.

 View speakers and facilitators